derisen/adal-msal-migration/guide.md

 ## Differences between ADAL and MSAL apps

 This section outlines the differences between ADAL Node and MSAL Node.
 You will first see the full code for an express.js web application acquiring token for a resource with ADAL Node and then the same application with MSAL Node.
-After comparison, the code will be discussed in depth.
+After the comparison, aspects of the code will be discussed in depth.

 ### Code Comparison

 The snippet below demonstrates a confidential client web app written in Express.js and secured with ADAL Node.
-The web app performs a sign-in when a user hits the authentication route `/auth`, and then displays ID token obtained from Azure AD.
+The web app performs a sign-in when a user hits the authentication route `/auth`, and then displays tokens obtained from Azure AD.

 ```javascript
 var express = require('express');